BigDeep/com.graduate.trip.reimbursement/prePlan.md

 # MayDayTrip

-## 代号：HPFO
+## daihao：HPFO
-代号解释：happy 51劳动节行动计划
+daihao explain：happy five one MayDay plan

-- 1.where?
+- 1.where?(target:wuhan/beihai)
 - 2.how?